 Hybrid long-term care policies combine the long-term care rider with a traditional life insurance policy to pay for your care if you are unable to live independently.
-The payout covers in-home care, such as nurses or aides, or a stay at a living facility.
+The rider covers in-home care, such as nurses or aides, or a stay at a medical facility.

 While a hybrid long-term care policy is costlier than standalone life insurance coverage, for some people, it can be a fundamental part of estate planning.
 If you want to pass your assets to your heirs and can afford the policy, getting hybrid life insurance can mitigate the risk of depleting your savings to pay for care.